-At the Statement of Financial Position date, the Group had unutilised tax losses of £9.9m (2019: £2.7m) in its subsidiaries available for offset against future taxable profits generated by the Group. £2.4m of these tax losses may only be utilised in the company where they have been generated, the rest can be utilised within the group.
-A deferred tax asset has been recognised in relation to £5.5m of losses.
+At the Statement of Financial Position date, the Group had unutilised tax losses of £23.9m (2020: £9.9m) in its subsidiaries available for offset against future taxable profits generated by the Group. £1.6m of these tax losses may only be utilised in the company where they have been generated, with the remainder available for utilisation within the Group.
+A deferred tax asset has been recognised in relation to all losses (2020: £5.5m).